Career Services Office

 Guided Reflection Worksheet

-AI tools like ChatGPT can act as a thinking partner - helping you brainstorm, connect ideas, and see patterns in your reflections.
-The more specific you are, the more useful the answers will be.
+AI tools can act as a thinking partner - helping you brainstorm, connect ideas, and see patterns in your reflections.
 Try experimenting with different prompts to get fresh perspectives.

 Self-discovery isn't something you have to do alone.
 You can reflect and explore with the support of: